gdederichs/HummelGUI/README.md

 ![blind_mode](demo/blind_mode.png)

 Instead, the experimenter can first select the subject and session's ID from dropdown menus (A).
-Here only IDs that exist can be selected, depending on the data of the predefined excel file.
+Here, only IDs that exist can be selected, depending on the data of the predefined excel file.
 From this same data, the stimulation type is chosen according to the IDs, and the parameters are read from default values.
 These default values, as well as the filename of the excel file, can be set prior to the study in [util.py](HummelGUI/util.py).

 Once chosen, the experimenter uses the corresponding button to load the stimulation.
 The label (D) will then provide information on the status of the GUI.
 If all is in order, the GUI will be "Ready".
 Otherwise, the label will indicate to the experimenter if an issue is detected.
 This issue may be unselected IDs, a non-existing file or an unknown stimulation type defined in the excel file.